 From 2012 to 2016 I worked on a commissioned history of the Standard Chartered Bank.
 With generous support from the Group, I was able to travel widely in tracing the separate stories of The Chartered Bank of India, Australia and China (from the 1850s) and the Standard Bank of South Africa (from the 1860s) as well as the evolution of the modern Group that was formed through a merger of the two antecedent banks in 1969.
 Publication by Penguin Allen Lane had to be postponed in October 2016, but is now expected to be rescheduled for the first half of 2021.

-I have been preoccupied since early 2017 with researching and writing my biography of Sir Frank Whittle, Jet Man, to be published later this year.
+I have been busy since early 2017 with researching and writing my biography of Sir Frank Whittle, Jet Man, to be published by Head of Zeus later this year.